CambridgeshireQuakers/CambridgeshireQuakers.github.io/_meetings/ely.md

 email: ely-clerk@cambridgeshire-quakers.org.uk
 ---

-Ely Meeting is a relatively new, small Local Meeting as Meetings for Worship resumed in 2007.
-From January 2022 we are meeting each Sunday as a ‘blended’ meeting (online/in person) from 10.30-11.30 in The Aedwen Room, Ely Museum, Ely.
-If you would like to join this meeting online, please [contact the clerk](mailto:ely-clerk@cambridgeshire-quakers.org.uk) to request joining details.
+We meet each Sunday as a ‘blended’ meeting (online/in person) from 10.30-11.30 in The Aedwen Room, Ely Museum, The Old Gaol, Market St, Ely CB7 4LS.

-To reduce the risk of infection the venue has good ventilation (do wear a warm coat) and space for us to sit socially distanced.
-We ask that you wear a face covering and for the time being we are advising a Lateral Flow Test before Meeting.

-Our Meetings for Worship, typically attended by about ten, are more often than not silent.
-There is an opportunity after the silence to share thoughts which were not given as ministry but are often food for thought.

-We do not have a Children’s Meeting at present.
+All are welcome to attend this meeting in person.

+Alternatively, if you would like to join the meeting online, please contact the Ely Clerk to receive the Zoom link.
+Further, the Ely Clerk can provide you with directions to find the Aedwen Room in the Museum and advise on parking possibilities.

+Our Meetings for Worship are typically attended by at least ten people.

+> In the quietness of a Quaker meeting worshippers can become aware of a deep and powerful spirit of love and truth, transcending their ordinary experience.
+> We seek to become united in love and strengthened in truth, so we enter a new level of living, despite the different ways we may account for the life-expanding experience

+We are welcoming to children but don’t at present have the facilities to run a children’s meeting.